-Pre-requisite(s): Consent of Helena College faculty member in the selected program area and approval of the Division Chair
+Pre-requisite(s): Consent of Helena College faculty member in the selected program area and approval of the Division Director

 This course is designed for the student who takes the initiative to perform professional skills outside of and in addition to the normal school curriculum.
 If done properly, it can be a highly rewarding experience and aid the student's transition from school to work.
 The student initiates a proposal describing, among other things, the number of hours to be spent in the internship, specific learning outcomes, and how evaluation is to be accomplished.
-The approved proposal will have signatures of the Student, Faculty Sponsor, Division Chair, and the Associate Dean.
+The approved proposal will have signatures of the Student, Faculty Sponsor, Division Director, and Executive Director of Enrollment office.